Highway (1995 film)

-Highway is a 1995 Indian Malayalam-language action spy film directed by Jayaraaj, produced by Prem Prakash, and written by Sab John.
+Highway is a 1995 Indian Malayalam-language action spy film directed by Jayaraj, produced by Prem Prakash, and written by Sab John.
 The film stars Suresh Gopi and Bhanupriya, with Vijayaraghavan, Janardhanan and Biju Menon in supporting roles.
 The film's original songs were composed by S. P. Venkatesh, while cinematography was handled by P. Sukumar.

 Highway was released in theatres on 3 May 1995.
 It was a commercial success at the Kerala box office.
 The film's dubbed Telugu version was also a box office success in Andhra Pradesh.

 Plot

-Sreedhar Prasad is a RAW field agent who is assigned with the task of investigating a bomb blast that killed 30 innocent college students.
-Sreedhar operates under the name of Mahesh Aravind, a planter from Udumbanchola and chooses a township Wintergreen as his temporary residence during the course of the investigation.
+Sreedhar Prasad is a RAW field agent investigating a bomb blast that killed 30 innocent college students.
+Sreedhar operates under the name of Mahesh Aravind, a planter from Udumbanchola and chooses a township, Wintergreen, as his temporary residence during the course of the investigation.
 Mahesh establishes a friendly relation with ACP George Alexander, who was the official in charge of the criminal investigation.
 As the investigation proceeds, it is understood that the bomb blast was connected with a chain of crimes that happened in the area including the missing of a scientist Guhan Menon from Baddapur Space Research Organization (BSRO), who is later revealed to be killed.
 It is revealed that Shankar Dev Rana, an established businessman and educationist in the common front, is actually a traitor and drug lord in his parallel life.
 Sreedhar Prasad and his subordinate Moorthy finally solves the cases after hurdles and arrest Shankar Dev Rana for orchestrating the bomb blast.